 - In a small bowl, whisk together mayonnaise, 2 teaspoon of lemon juice and 2 minced garlic to make Toum sauce.
 Set aside.

 - In a large bowl, mix together beef strips (I like to use beef tenderloins and cut into 2-inch strips), Turkish Spice Mix, remaining minced garlic, a dash of salt and pepper.
 Set aside and let marinade.

 - Heat a large non-stick pan over medium-high heat.
-Once the pan is hot, add 2 tsp of olive oil and the marinated beef strips.
+Once the pan is hot, add 2 teaspoon of olive oil and the marinated beef strips.
 Cook for approximately 5 mins or until browned (medium-rare).

-- In the bowl with the pickled cabbage, mix in chopped parsley, cooked Freekah, lemon zest, peas 1 tbsp of lemon juice, and a drizzle of olive oil.
+- In the bowl with the pickled cabbage, mix in chopped parsley, cooked Freekah, lemon zest, peas 1 tablespoon of lemon juice, and a drizzle of olive oil.
 Mix well and season with salt and pepper.

 - Divide and serve.
 Garnish with remaining parsley, cilantro, garlic Toum sauce and a squeeze of lemon juice.

 Substitute meat protein with plant-based if you want to make this into a veggie-vegan bowl.

 Keywords: Turkish Spiced, Freekah, Salad, Pickled Cabbage, Middle Eastern, Spice Mix, High Protein, Wheat, Ancient Grains